Arafly/Mern_Stack/Mernstack.md

 Enter into components and create the three files -  Input.js, ListTodo.js and Todo.js.

-*image screenshot
+*image Components

-Next pone the Input.js file.
+Next enter the Input.js file.
 Copy and paste the follwoing React code:

 ```
 import React, { Component } from "react";